blueminder/flycast-dojo/README.md

 To play the replay file, just click on the corresponding entry, and the replay data will played back in its corresponding game.

 ![Replay](replay1.png)

+# Savestates
+During a netplay match, you can "jump" to a starting savestate by pressing the **Backspace** button by default.
+This may be edited in the Control mapping section of the Settings.

+## Auto Generated Savestates
+To help mitigate desyncs and to easily restart game sessions, if one isn't detected, Flycast Dojo automatically generates a savestate shortly after the boot sequence to provide a starting point to rewind a session.
+If it is detected that you and your opponent have a savestate, the match will start right after the boot sequence to save time.

+If you ever encounter any isues, you can delete the savestate located in `data/[ROM Name].state.net` to have the emulator start from the boot sequence and generate a savestate in your next match.

+## Custom Savestates
+To use custom savestates, you must rename your game savestate to be `[ROM Name].state.net` and replace the existing file in your `data/` folder.
+Be sure you and your opponent have the same files, or else you will be looking at different game states entirely.

 # MD5 Checksum Calculation & Validation
 In order for netplay to work, both you and your opponent must have the same ROM on both computers.
 Players using different ROM variants can lead to desyncing.
 Oftentimes, verifying the validity of ROMs can be a pain, leading folks to reacquire them unnecessarily in a game of guess and check.
 To solve this issue,  MD5 checksum calculation and validation has been made available.